-The investment risk level of the Fund is reviewed periodically.
+The investment risk level of each Fund is reviewed periodically.

-Additionally, just as historical performance may not be indicative of future returns, the historical volatility of the Fund may not be indicative of its future volatility.
+Additionally, just as historical performance may not be indicative of future returns, the historical volatility of each Fund may not be indicative of its future volatility.

-In accordance with the methodology described above, the Manager has rated the Fund's investment risk as Low.
+In accordance with the methodology described above, the Manager has rated the Market Neutral Fund's investment risk as Low and the Long Short Fund's investment risk as Low to Medium.

-SECTION 18 - REPORTING TO UNITHOLDERS AND MEETINGS OF UNITHOLDERS
+SECTION 17 - REPORTING TO UNITHOLDERS AND MEETINGS OF UNITHOLDERS

-18.1 Reporting to Unitholders
+17.1 Reporting to Unitholders

-The fiscal year end of the Fund is December 31st.
+The fiscal year end of the Funds is December 31st.
 Unitholders will be sent audited annual financial statements within ninety (90) days of the Fund's fiscal year end and unaudited semi-annual financial statements within sixty (60) days of June 30th, or as otherwise required by law.
 Additional interim reporting to Unitholders will be at the discretion of the Manager.
-The Fund may enter into other agreements with certain Unitholders which may entitle such Unitholders to receive additional reporting.
+The Funds may enter into other agreements with certain Unitholders which may entitle such Unitholders to receive additional reporting.
 Unitholders will receive the applicable required tax form(s) within the time required by applicable law to assist Unitholders in making the necessary tax filings.

-18.2 Meetings of Unitholders
+17.2 Meetings of Unitholders

-The Fund will not hold regular meetings, however the Manager may convene a meeting of Unitholders, or a Class of Unitholders, as it considers appropriate or advisable from time to time.
-The Trustee must also call a meeting of Unitholders or of a Class of Unitholders on the written request of Unitholders holding not less than 50% of the outstanding Units (or Units of a Class with respect to a Class meeting) in accordance with the Trust Declaration, provided that in the event of a request to call a meeting of Unitholders made by such Unitholders, the Trustee shall not be obliged to call any such meeting until it has been satisfactorily indemnified by such Unitholders against all costs of calling and holding such meeting.
+The Funds will not hold regular meetings; however, the Manager may convene a meeting of Unitholders, or a Class of Unitholders, as it considers appropriate or advisable from time to time.
+The Trustee must also call a meeting of Unitholders or of a Class of Unitholders on the written request of Unitholders holding not less than 50% of the outstanding Units of a Fund (or Units of a Class with respect to a Class meeting) in accordance with the Trust Declaration, provided that in the event of a request to call a meeting of Unitholders made by such Unitholders, the Trustee shall not be obliged to call any such meeting until it has been satisfactorily indemnified by such Unitholders against all costs of calling and holding such meeting.